collabhub/BigRock-RockStarOfDesign/README.md

 This is my entry for the BigRock Inc. contest <a href="http://www.rockstarofdesign.net/">RockStar Of Design(ROD)</a>.

-We have worked on an HTML5 Responsive design for the their homepage.
+I have worked on an HTML5 Responsive design for the their homepage.
 With a dark theme and utilizing the modern Flat UI using technologies like HTML5, CSS, JavaScript, Twitter Bootstrap, Angular JS by Google etc.

 - It simulates an entire purchase flow for Domain Names at BigRock